abdorrahmani/CryptoLens/SECURITY.md

 3. Enable two-factor authentication when available
 4. Regularly review access logs and permissions
 5. Report any suspicious activity immediately
+6. Keep your encryption keys secure and backed up
+7. Use the latest version of CryptoLens
+8. Regularly rotate encryption keys
+9. Monitor the `keys` directory for unauthorized changes

 ## Contact